oemof/exerpy/paper.md

 due to limited access to thermodynamic functions, but it is planned for a future update.

-After the data parsing is complete, chemical exergyis calculated from stream composition following TESPy’s approach [@Hofmann2022] and the reference environment developed by Ahrendts [@Ahrendts_1977].
+After the data parsing is complete, chemical exergy is calculated from stream composition following TESPy’s approach [@Hofmann2022] and the reference environment developed by Ahrendts [@Ahrendts_1977].
 For pure substances, values come from tabulated data in the selected thermodynamic model.
 For mixtures (e.g., air, flue gas), ExerPy computes specific chemical exergy from constituent molar fractions using standard assumptions (ideal behavior for gas mixtures, with adjustments for condensables such as water).
 Finally, all parsed and calculated data are consolidated into a standardized JSON file, independent of the simulation tool used, which includes all the necessary information for a comprehensive exergy analysis.

 ## Exergy Analysis